 Trivia: While filming the toy clown attacking Robbie, the clown's arms were wrapped tightly around Oliver's neck.
 He immediately said he couldn't breathe but Steven Spielberg and Tobe Hooper both thought that he was ad-libbing.
 When Spielberg saw Oliver's face turning purple, he realised that he really was being asphyxiated and ran over to remove the arms from his neck.

-The TV edit of this film includes lots of footage that was purposely left on the cutting room floor, such as when the dead Norwegian on the table blinks, and so on.
-The TV edit also has narration.
-This version is edited so much that director John Carpenter has publicly stated that he finds the TV edit embarrassing and a disgrace to his movie.
+Trivia: The TV edit of the film differs widely from the theatrical release - lots of footage was purposely edited out, such as when the dead Norwegian on the table blinks, and there is also a narration.
+Director John Carpenter has publicly stated that he finds the TV edit embarrassing and a disgrace to his movie.